snyk-labs/ai-promoter/README.md

 ## Prerequisites

-- Python 3.12 or newer
+- Python 3.12 (there are issues with Python 3.13 currently due to the aiohttp library)
 - pip (Python package installer)
 - Virtual environment tool (venv)